 If you have a destination plugged into the navigation, you will also gain access to the “Trip” tab in the energy app.
 The Trip tab gives you a simple chart that shows the modeled decrease in charge from your current location to the destination or next charging stop.
 As you drive, the colored line will show actual usage and a grey line will continue to show the original projected usage.
 If the “actual” line tracks below the grey line, you are consuming the battery faster than expected.
 As the battery depletes the line will change colors using the same scheme as the battery icon on the dash: at 20% left it will turn yellow and at 10% left it will turn red.
-The line will turn black at the point the car believes you will run out of range.
+The line will turn black at the point the car believes you will run out of battery.

 - Yes, one more plug for Plugshare to help you find chargers in a pinch

 The biggest change when traveling long distance with an EV is that it does not always make sense to fill the tank.
-When driving a normal car, filling the tank at each stop is automatic; however, because of the “taper” when using Superchargers, its not an effective use of time to charge to 100% every time you stop.
-In reality, it takes less time to fill the battery twice to 50% than it does to fill it to 100% once (see the prior post on an explanation why).
+When driving a gasoline car, filling the tank at each stop is automatic; however, because of the “taper” when using Superchargers, it’s typically not an effective use of time to charge to 100% every time you stop.
+Because of the taper, it takes less time to fill the battery twice to 50% than it does to fill it to 100% once.
 Minimally you want to charge to have enough range to get your next stop plus a buffer for unexpected detours.
 Anything beyond that is usually wasted time, but there are times it makes sense to charge over 90%:

 For a trip, I would suggest the following as a template to start your planning: